Former Husky Bob Cummins, a ‘giant’ of the Northwest rowing scene, dies at 72

 Cummins died last Saturday after a long battle with pancreatic cancer, surrounded by friends and family, at age 72.

 Cummins was born in Everett on March 27, 1949, the son of Bob Cummins and Margaret “Mardy” Pashke.
-He spent his youth playing several sports, lettering in four ones while at Everett High School.
+He spent his youth playing several sports, lettering in four while at Everett High School.
 Following his graduation in 1967, Cummins enrolled at the University of Washington.

-While there a friend invited Cummins to join the UW men’s crew team.
+While there, a friend invited Cummins to join the UW men’s crew team.
 He walked on and moved into the crew house the team lived in near the boathouse.

 His time on Montlake began a lifelong love for the sport.

-“I remember him talking about the trust (he and his UW teammates) developed between each other,” said Cummins’ daughter, Angie Sievers a former rower who was the 1999 women’s lightweight quad world champion.
+“I remember him talking about the trust (he and his UW teammates) developed between each other,” said Cummins’ daughter Angie Sievers, a former rower who was the 1999 women’s lightweight quad world champion.

 Cummins graduated from UW in 1971 and quickly settled down, marrying Barbara Lagozzino in 1972.
 He later set up a chiropractic practice in Bellevue and did that for 22 years.